TedHusted/awake/awake.md/awake.md

 “OK, show me your neck.”

-Julie pulls back her hair, and Jill checks for any redness or swelling.
+Julie pulls back her hair, Jill checks for any redness or swelling.

 “Perfect.
 The injection site is all clear.
 Let’s start the setup wizard.”
 Jill lays the phone down on the center island.
 Julie sits on a stool next to her mom so they both could see the phone.

 The wizard displays an animated cartoon x-ray of a person’s skull in profile.
 There is a tiny square speck just behind where the ear would be.
-A phone appears and radiates a line to the speck, flowing back and forth.
+An animated phone appears and radiates a line to the speck, flowing back and forth.

 The wizard begins speaking in a pleasant, professional voice.
 “Your NeuraConnect X-3000 is a state-of-the-art brain computer interface that synchronizes text messages with an app on your mobile device.
 When you receive text messages, they are forwarded to the X-3000.
 You can send messages from X-3000 to the app, and the app processes the text like any other SMS message.
 The app keeps a log of the messages, just as if they were sent by conventional SMS.
 The messaging experience with another person is seamless.